pypa/packaging.python.org/source/specifications.rst

 ==========================

 The source distribution format (``sdist``) is not currently formally defined.
-Instead, it's format is implicitly defined by the behaviour of the standard library's ``distutils`` module when executing the ``setup.py sdist`` command.
+Instead, its format is implicitly defined by the behaviour of the standard library's ``distutils`` module when executing the ``setup.py sdist`` command.